avalon60/OraTAPI/README.md

 ### Fine-Grained File Controls

-Here we look at the CSV controls, which are implemented via these file:
+The OraTAPI.ini file has been covered in the previous sections.
+Here we look at the CSV controls.

-- OraTAPI.csv
-- pi_columns.csv

-#### Controlling File Writes / Updates
+#### Controlling File Updates
 Fine-grained control over which files can or cannot be updated, is implemented via the OrtTAPI.csv file.
 The location of this file is determined via the `ora_tapi_csv_dir` property, which resides in the `file_controls` section of the `OraTAPI.ini` file.
 If the associated property is unset, `ora_tapi` will assume its